 Our purpose and values are the foundation of our success.
 Our purpose is to build trust in society and solve important problems, and our values help us deliver on that purpose.
 Our purpose reflects 'why' we do what we do, and our strategy provides us with the 'what' we do.
-'How' we deliver our purpose and strategy is stakeholders.
-We apply rigorous standards to analyse companies' performance on issues such as climate and diversity.
-This helps companies demonstrate their progress, enabling these firms to build trust, enhance their corporate reputations, and grow enterprise value.
+'How' we deliver our purpose and strategy is driven by our culture, values and behaviour.
+This forms the foundation of our system of quality management and permeates how we operate, including guiding our leadership actions, and how we deliver 'trust in what matters'.